GlassLabGenomics/gombessa_docs/README.md

 # gombessa

-> This is the Glasslab compute resource that is hosted by [UAF RCS](https://www.gi.alaska.edu/services/research-computing-systems), located underneath Butrovich.
-This is our Linux-based server to configure to and use for our lab's bioinformatic and data analysis needs, and can be used instead or in addition to RCS's [chinook](https://uaf-rcs.gitbook.io/uaf-rcs-hpc-docs/hpc).
+> This is the Glasslab compute node that is hosted by [UAF RCS](https://www.gi.alaska.edu/services/research-computing-systems), located underneath Butrovich.
+This is our Linux-based server to configure and use for our lab's bioinformatic and data analysis needs, and can be used instead of or in addition to RCS's [chinook](https://uaf-rcs.gitbook.io/uaf-rcs-hpc-docs/hpc).

 ## Table of Contents